Dividing Property After Separation

 1. What Property Is To Be Divided?

-This step involves working out the value of what you and your spouse own and what you owe money on.
-This includes:
+This step involves working out the value of what assets you and your spouse own and what liabilities you have.
+This may include:

-- Business operated by you and/or your spouse;
+- businesses operated by you and/or your spouse;

 Working out what you and your spouse have to divide can easily become complicated as there may be a company or trust structures or interests in businesses with other people.